 The AltCty column specifies that the system is to use the formula represented in this column as an alternative to the condition type value, rather than using the standard condition technique.
 This can be used, for example, to calculate complex tax scenarios

-Example-A company would like to display subtotals on its price screen that would represent the gross value, net value and net value 2.
+Example-A company would like to display subtotals on its price screen representing the gross value, net value and net value 2.
 These are all value lines in the pricing procedure that do not correspond to a specific type of condition.
 The user assigns the AltCty formula 2 to determine the value for these value lines.

 Alternative condition base value

-Column AltCBVis a formula assigned to a condition type to support an alternative base value for the calculation of a value.
-For example, a formula that uses a subtotal, such as 4, can be slightly modified from the Subtotal field, such as dividing it by 2, and then using the resulting value as the base value for the condition type.
+Column AltCBVis a formula assigned to a condition type to support an alternative base value for calculating a value.
+For example, a formula that uses a subtotal, such as 4, can be slightly modified from the Subtotal field, dividing it by 2, and then using the resulting value as the base value for the condition type.

 The most commonly used AltCBV routine is 2 which is Net Value.
 It is assigned to the type of condition in the pricing procedure.
 Formula ‘2’ uses the net value of the line sales document item.